AnharHussainMiah/grind/README.md

 I'm open to contributions, suggestions, and ideas, etc but please be kind!

 If you've found this project helpful, please leave a 🌟 or help spread the word!

+## License

+Grind is licensed under the GNU General Public License v3.0 (GPLv3).
+See [LICENSE](./license) for full details.

+### NOTICE

+This project may include third-party dependencies with different licenses.
+Users who build or redistribute this project are responsible for complying with the licenses of all included dependencies.

+Full source code is included in this repository.